Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 Goal: You want visitors — customers in a waiting room, contractors,

-someone's relatives at the villa — to get internet without being on your business LAN.
+family members at home — to get internet without being on your business LAN.

 Guests should reach the internet, nothing on your internal network, and not be able to